portworx/lcfs/fs/README.md

 Stats

-All file operations and ioctl requests are counted and times taken for each of those are tracked for each layer separately.
+When enabled, all file operations and ioctl requests are counted and times taken for each of those are tracked for each layer separately.
 Those stats can be queried using a command.
-Today, it is displayed at the time a layer is unmounted.
+As of now, it is also displayed at the time a layer is unmounted.

 Data placement